Quality Vision is Critical for Kids to Learn and Grow!

 Convergence insufficiency is another vision condition that we detect frequently.
 Eye alignment is hard to maintain, which has a negative influence on reading skills.
 Vision therapy and ocular exercises are generally effective methods of treatment.

 We can’t wait to see your child!
-Contact us today to book a pediatric eye exam at Eyecare Greengate, proudly serving Greensburg and all neighboring communities, such as Murrysville and North Huntington, PA.
+Contact us today to book a pediatric eye exam at Eyecare Greengate, proudly serving Greensburg, Murrysville and all neighboring communities, such as North Huntington, PA.